JustJoeYo/little-shop-fe/README.md

 ### Abstract:

 (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
+Little shop is an admin portal that has an interface for an ecommerce platorm for our merchants.
+They can add and edit items and gives them a realtime visualization of the database.
+It comes with a search functionality and sort functions to help organize the view.
+Our app is solving the problem of letting the merchants manage their items from this portal in an easy user friendly way.
 ### Installation Instructions:

 (What steps does a person have to take to get your app cloned down and running?)